-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION -- No member of the Company's Executive Compensation Committee has a compensation committee interlocking relationship (as defined by the Securities and Exchange Commission).
-One member of the Committee, Robert P. McGrath, is an employee and officer of the Company, and he has participated in deliberations of the Committee concerning executive officer compensation; and as noted below under "Certain Relationships and Related Transactions," he has also participated in investor-owned relocatable modular office programs with the Company.
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION IN COMPENSATION DECISIONS

+No member of the Company's Executive Compensation Committee has a compensation committee interlocking relationship (as defined by the Securities and Exchange Commission).
+One member of the Committee, Robert P. McGrath, is an employee and officer of the Company, and he has participated in deliberations of the Committee concerning executive officer compensation; and as noted below, he has also participated in investor-owned relocatable modular office programs with the Company.